 (2 at-large) The committee reviews the nominations for the Carl H. Simpson Bridging Award.
 This award is to benefit a WWU staff, faculty member, or student who has demonstrated a remarkable ability or innovative approach to bridging some aspect of academic or campus life, in this way bettering the Western community.

-(1 student at-large.
+(2 students at-large.
 Meets every other Thursday at 4pm in OM340 for an hour and a half.)
 The Committee on Undergraduate Education advises the Academic Coordinating Commission on all curriculum matters related to General Education.
+1 position available

 (1 at-large.
 Meets 4 times a year.)
 The Community Transportation Advisory Group serves as advisors to the WTA Board and staff through representation of the interests of the community.
 This committee provides advice on public transportation services planning and coordination, according to the terms and requirements of WTA.